Buckwheat Cake (Easy and Delicious)

 How to Make Buckwheat Cake

 This cake is easy to prepare.
-Start by preheating your oven, then add the maple syrup, olive oil, unsweetened applesauce, unsweetened plant-based milk, vanilla extract, vinegar or lemon juice, salt, and cocoa powder to a large mixing bowl.
+Start by preheating your oven to 350 degrees Fahrenheit, then add the maple syrup, olive oil, unsweetened applesauce, unsweetened milk of choice, vanilla extract, vinegar or lemon juice, salt, and cocoa powder to a large mixing bowl.
 Use a whisk to mix those ingredients well.
+Next you’ll add the buckwheat flour and baking soda and whisk once more to thoroughly combine those ingredients.

 Raw cake batter dripping off a whisk.